1932 The So-Called Shot

 Few of his home runs were wasted.
 They were well placed and well timed for the occasion.
 Three homers in a World Series game, done twice.
 The first homer ever hit at Yankee Stadium.
 The first homer in All-Star Game history.
 Three homers in one of his very last games, as though departing baseball in a scripted blaze of glory.

-But some believed—and still do—that Ruth’s justified arrogance reached its ne plus ultra in Game Three of the 1932 World Series when the Babe appeared to point towards the center-field bleachers at Chicago’s Wrigley Field to let everyone know where he was going to hit the next pitch—and proceeded to deposit a straight-away smash precisely to that spot, as advertised.
+But some believed—and still do—that Ruth’s justified arrogance reached its ne plus ultra in Game Three of the 1932 World Series when the Babe appeared to point toward the center-field bleachers at Chicago’s Wrigley Field to let everyone know where he was going to hit the next pitch—and proceeded to deposit a straight-away smash precisely to that spot, as advertised.

 “The Called Shot” has become one of sport’s great legends, and a controversial one at that.
-There’s no argument that Ruth pointed his finger upward and towards Cub pitcher Charlie Root, standing on the mound ready to throw; the debate was over what Ruth meant with the gesture.
+There’s no argument that Ruth pointed his finger upward and toward Cub pitcher Charlie Root, standing on the mound ready to throw; the debate was over what Ruth meant with the gesture.

-The no-nonsense skipper methodically built the Cubs into a World Series participant by 1929, but when the Cubs appeared on the verge of elimination a year later, McCarthy quit right before season’s end when word leaked he was going to be fired by disappointed Cub owner William Wrigley.
+The no-nonsense skipper methodically built the Cubs into a World Series participant by 1929, but when the Cubs appeared on the verge of elimination a year later, McCarthy quit right before season’s end when word leaked he was going to be fired by disappointed Cubs owner William Wrigley.

 When Wrigley followed through with his plan, he told the press: “I have always wanted a world championship team, and I am not sure that Joe McCarthy is the man to give me that kind of team.”